//PERFORM /SPEAK /WORKSHOP

 • 1-3 links to your work (website, Bandcamp, SoundCloud, YouTube, IG, etc.)

-• For performance applications: 2 performance examples preferred, 1 minimum
+• For performance applications: 2 recent live, in-person performance examples preferred, 1 minimum

 • For talks / workshops: a one-paragraph description, skill level, format, and any technical / room needs